Project Summary: Rehabilitation of the U.S.1/Roosevelt Expressway Wayne Junction Viaduct and other improvements

 Construction beginning in early 2019 and ending in spring 2024 will repair and rehabilitate the soaring viaduct’s structural components, repaint the steel superstructure, and replace its concrete deck.

-Support piers and abutments will be rehabilitated and painted a color that complements the new color that will be applied to the viaduct’s structural steel.
+Support piers and abutments will be rehabilitated and painted in a color that complements the new color that will be applied to the viaduct’s structural steel.

 During construction, areas under and adjacent to the bridge will be used by the contractor for access and construction activities.
 No changes will be made to sidewalks or cross streets in the project area, and at the finish of construction, the PennDOT right-of-way beneath the viaduct will be repaved and additional LED lighting will be installed.

 PennDOT is staging construction to minimize commuter disruptions by maintaining two travel lanes in each direction during peak hours.